marvin-hansen/goC8/README.md

 ## About

-[Macrometa](https://www.macrometa.com/) is a secure, global data platform with integrated pub/sub, stream processing, search, functions, and 4 databases all through one single API.

-goC8 is an open source client that implements the macrometa API.
+[Macrometa](https://www.macrometa.com/) is a secure, global data platform with integrated pub/sub, stream processing, search, functions, and 4 databases all through one single API. goC8 is an open source client that implements the macrometa API.
-Currently, goC8 supports the following data api:
+Currently, goC8 supports the following:

 * Collections [Code Example](examples/api/collections)
 * Documents [Code Example](examples/api/documentstore)